-The main objectives of the NEOs for the period from September 1, 2022, to August 31, 2023, were focused, among other things, on obtaining the authorizations, recruitment of owner's team, advancing the engineering and execution plan for the Rose Lithium-Tantalum project, responsible financial management and reporting, superior share price performance, the environmental, social and governance process and financing for the Rose Lithium-Tantalum project.
+The main objectives of the NEOs for the period from September 1, 2023, to August 31, 2024, were focused, among other things, on 50% corporate objectives and 50 % individual objectives.
+Corporate objectives included obtaining the authorizations, superior share price performance, the environmental, social and governance process and the start of construction.
+Individual objectives for NEO's are specific to each individual.